-There is an additional way in which women are wounded by their fathers
+There is an additional way in which women are wounded by their

-at a very vulnerable time and contributes more evidence to the message
+It comes at a very vulnerable time and contributes more evidence to the message

 that there is something wrong/less than about being a woman that most girls

 have already received in ample supply from society and the role modeling of

 This happens when girls start developing a female body.
-Their

-this out in incestuous ways.
+act this out in incestuous ways.
 The majority of fathers however react

 to this attraction (which in shame-based western civilization is not acknowledged

-as normal but rather is so shameful that it is seldom even brought to a
+as normal but rather is so shameful that it is seldom even brought to a conscious

-is the recipient of angry (sometimes jealous) behavior from her father - who up until that
+of angry (sometimes jealous) behavior from her father - who up until that

 time, often, has been much more emotionally available for his daughter than

 for his wife or sons.

 In a healthy environment an emotionally honest father could recognize

-that his reaction was human - not something to be ashamed of - and also,
+that his reaction was human - not something to be ashamed of - and also, not

-being abandoned by her Dad.
+by her Dad.

 Whether your father was John Wayne or a milquetoast, whether you

 are male or female, your father was wounded by his role models - both parental

 and societal.
 Even if he was relatively the most healthy man on

 the planet, he was still wounded because civilized society is emotionally

-What is so damaging about being raised by wounded parents is that we
+What is so damaging about being raised by wounded parents is that

-child who feels unworthy and unlovable because our parents were wounded.
+little child who feels unworthy and unlovable because our parents were wounded.